-For medically necessary non-emergent transportation, the Contractor shall schedule transportation so that the member arrives on time for the appointment, but no sooner than one hour before the appointment; nor have to wait more than one hour after the conclusion of the treatment for transportation home; nor be picked up prior to the completion of treatment.
-The Contractor must develop and implement a quarterly performance auditing protocol to evaluate compliance with the standards above for all subcontracted transportation vendors/brokers and require corrective action if standards are not met.
+The Contractor shall ensure members have timely access to medically necessary non-emergent transportation for routine appointments.
+Additionally, the Contractor shall have a process in place for members to request and receive medically necessary transportation for urgent appointments.
+The Contractor shall schedule transportation so that the member arrives on time for the appointment, but no sooner than one hour before the appointment; nor have to wait more than one hour after the conclusion of the treatment for transportation home; nor be picked up prior to the completion of treatment.
+The Contractor shall develop and implement performance auditing protocol to evaluate compliance with the standards above for all subcontracted transportation vendors/brokers and require corrective action if standards are not met.

 The Contractor must use the results of appointment standards monitoring to assure adequate appointment availability in order to reduce unnecessary emergency department utilization.
 The Contractor is also encouraged to contract with or employ the services of non-emergency facilities to address member non-emergency care issues occurring after regular office hours or on weekends.

 The Contractor shall establish processes to monitor and reduce the appointment "no-show" rate by provider and service type.
 As best practices are identified, AHCCCS may require implementation by the Contractor.

 The Contractor shall have written policies and procedures about educating its provider network regarding appointment time requirements.
 The Contractor must develop a corrective action plan when appointment standards are not met.
-In addition, the Contractor must develop a corrective action plan in conjunction with the provider when appropriate [42 CFR 438.206(c)(1)(iv)(v) and (vi)].
+In addition, the Contractor must develop a corrective action plan in conjunction with the provider when appropriate [42 CFR 457.1230(a), 42 CFR 438.206(c)(1)(iv)-(vi) and (vi)].
 Appointment standards shall be included in the Contractor's Provider Manual.
 The Contractor is encouraged to include the standards in the provider subcontracts.